esmaelgoncalves/elk-stack-docker-compose/README.md

 **elasticsearch-multiple-kibana-docker-compose.yml** to setup a cluster of elasticsearch with two instances, single instance of kibana and single instance of logstash

 1. docker-compose filename.yml up (to start with dettached option use -d option)
-2. elasticsearch will be available at port 9200 (use http:localhost:9200 to verify)
+2. elasticsearch will be available on port 9200 (use http:localhost:9200 to verify)
 ```
 {
   "name" : "ObOgHm2",